 New Study Compares the Effects of Yoga and Resistance Training

-Researchers in Turkey randomly assigned healthy, inactive university students and employees between the ages of 20 and 40 years either to a yoga program, resistance training classes or a no activity control group.
+Researchers randomly assigned healthy, inactive university students and employees between the ages of 20 and 40 years either to a yoga program, resistance training classes or a no activity control group.
 To be included adults had to have no history of heart, lung or systemic disease or musculoskeletal or neurological problems, have a body mass index (BMI) of less than 29 kg/m2 (not obese), and not be receiving psychiatric treatment, or have participated in regular exercise during the previous 6 months.

 Participants in both groups attended 50-minute classes, 3 times per week for seven weeks.
 Those in the yoga group engaged in a series of breath-focused, predominantly standing postures (tadasana [mountain], vrksasana [tree], uttanasana [chair], utthita trikonasana [triangle], chaturganga dandasana [four-limbed staff pose], adho mukha svanasana [downward facing dog], etc.) that increased in intensity over time.
 Postures were modified and props were used as needed.